RandomNoobster/IT1901-Chore-Manager/README.md

 mvn javafx:jlink -f ./ui/pom.xml
 ```

-This will generate a jlink image of the project located in [ui](/chore-manager/ui/target/chore-manager).
-Inside the chore-manager folder [ui](/chore-manager/ui/target/chore-manager) there will be generated four folders; bin, conf, legal lib, including a text file called release.
-While the project could be run from the chore-manager.exe script located in [ui](/chore-manager/ui/target/chore-manager/bin), this isn't very user-friendly and that's where jpackage comes into the picture.
+This will generate a jlink image of the project located in [ui](/chore-manager/ui/target).
+Inside the chore-manager folder there will be generated four folders; [bin](/chore-manager/ui/target/chore-manager/bin), conf[conf](/chore-manager/ui/target/chore-manager/conf), [legal](/chore-manager/ui/target/chore-manager/legal), lib[lib](/chore-manager/ui/target/chore-manager/lib), including a text file called [release](/chore-manager/ui/target/chore-manager/release).
+While the project could be run from the (/chore-manager/ui/target/chore-manager/bin/chore-manager-app/) script located in [bin](/chore-manager/ui/target/chore-manager/bin), this isn't very user-friendly and that's where jpackage comes into the picture.

 ```shell
 mvn jpackage:jpackage -f ./ui/pom.xml
 ```

 Depending on the operating system you are running this command will create a bundle Java applications along with a Java runtime into native platform-specific packages and installers.
 Again depending on your OS, you will then proceed normally like downloading any other application.
-This executable will be placed in [ui](/chore-manager/ui/target/dist).
+This executable will be placed in [dist](/chore-manager/ui/target/dist).

 For the application to work properly you must also make sure to run the API in the background.
 Like any other application, our application too needs a backend server.
 Instructions to run the API can be found above.